ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 </figure>

 <info-box>
-	You can add more image features to your editor using the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or {@link TODO-installation manually by customizing your editor build}.
+	You can add more image features to your editor using the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or {@link features/images-installation manually by customizing your editor build}.
 </info-box>

 ## Image contextual toolbar

 The {@link module:image/imagetoolbar~ImageToolbar} plugin available in all editor builds introduces a contextual toolbar for images.
 The toolbar appears when an image is selected and can be configured to contain any buttons you want.
-Usually, these will be image-related options such as the text alternative button, the {@link TODO image caption button}, and {@link TODO image styles buttons}.
+Usually, these will be image-related options such as the {@link features/images-text-alternative text alternative} button, the {@link features/images-captions image caption} button, and {@link features/images-styles image styles} buttons.
+Shown below is an example contextual toolbar as observed in the demo above with a large set of buttons.

-[TODO] do we need a demo here?
-I don't think so, it's showcased in the previous demo 👆.
-I think it's only worth mentioning it's there.
+{@img assets/img/toolbar-items.png 749 An extended contextual toolbar.}

 The image toolbar is configurable using the {@link module:image/image~ImageConfig#styles `config.image.toolbar`} property.
 For instance, to display the caption toggle and text alternative buttons, use the following configuration: